AccelByte/accelbyte-go-sdk/samples/aws-lambda-example-update/README.md

 3. Test Using Postman
    - Import postman collection [aws_lambda_example.postman_collection.json](aws-lambda-example-update.postman_collection.json)
-   - Open `00 get user access token` and fill up the variables needed to get the user access token.
+   - Open `00 GetAccessToken` and fill up the variables needed to get the user access token.
    - Open `01 CreateUserStats` update url with previously generated url from deploy command.
 Copy the user access token previously for the Authorization `Bearer xxxx`.
 The test payload can be inspected in `Body` tab.
 Click `Send` button.
    - Open `02 GetUserStats` update url with previously generated url from deploy command.
 Copy the user access token previously for the Authorization `Bearer xxxx`.
 The test payload can be inspected in `Body` tab.
 Click `Send` button.
    - Open `03 DeleteUserStats` update url with previously generated url from deploy command.
 Copy the user access token previously for the Authorization `Bearer xxxx` and fill up the raw body.
 The test payload can be inspected in `Body` tab.
 Click `Send` button.
-If successful, it will return nothing but 204 code.

 ## Try locally